Support services

 The document is aimed at members of TU Dortmund University who are preparing applications for third-party funding.
 It is intended to provide support in the preparation of such applications, especially in the consideration of non-scientific review criteria, which are becoming increasingly important in addition to the research idea and expertise.
 The document provides information on the existing structures and support services at TU Dortmund University in relation to various cross-cutting topics.
 It also contains general information about TU Dortmund University, such as facts and figures, which can be used in the applications.
 If you have any questions, please do not hesitate to contact the funding advice team.

-The Forschung, Internationales, Transfer Newsletter (FIT), which can be subscribed to individually, bundles current calls for proposals from a wide range of funding bodies.
+The Research, International Affairs, Transfer - FIT for Science information service, which can be subscribed to individually, bundles current calls for proposals from a wide range of funding bodies.
 You can filter these calls according to your personal preferences, for example by subject area, career level or funding body.
 You can also decide how often and on which days of the week you would like to receive the FIT newsletter.
 FIT covers most of the available formats.
 Exceptions are ministerial formats, which are unfortunately not always covered; if you are interested in the funding announcements of a specific ministry, we recommend that you subscribe to the respective RSS feed (please contact us).

 The customizable FIT newsletter is free of charge for members of TU Dortmund University.